dotnet/docs/docs/core/preview3/tutorials/using-with-xplat-cli-msbuild.md

 ---
 title: Getting started with .NET Core using the CLI | Microsoft Docs
-description: A step-by-step tutorial showing how to get started with .NET Core on Windows, Linux, or macOS using the .NET Core command line interface (CLI).
+description: A step-by-step tutorial showing how to get started with .NET Core on Windows, Linux, or macOS using the .NET Core command-line interface (CLI).
 keywords: .NET Core, CLI
 author: cartermp
 ms.author: mairaw
-ms.date: 02/04/2017
+ms.date: 02/08/2017
 ms.topic: article
 ms.prod: .net-core
 ms.technology: dotnet-cli